CHAPTER THIRTY—CONDITIONS

 Sesame paused the visual memory feed again.
 The green webcam light beamed in Richard’s laptop, watching the two of them, waiting for Eve to answer.

 Eve bowed her head and removed her glasses.
 “We opened Larkspur to make a positive impact on the world,” she said.
 “To engage with the public, develop technologies that would improve life, push us forward as a species…” She shrugged and leaned forward.
 “Lawrence, evidently, harbored other ideas on how to go about that.
 He was a biochemist, and he started trying to develop this—this protein, he said it was—I don’t even know what it was supposed to do, it was so rudimentary in those days.
 He developed it mainly without my knowledge, rushed into human trials, and didn’t properly warn his volunteers of the side effects.”
 Her expression darkened.
 “Of course, if he were up front about it, no one would have signed up.
-The trials destroyed their genetic code, led to cancers, multiple organ failure…At first I thought he would stop if I asked him to, but eventually, I had to force him out of Larkspur before he dragged everyone else down with him.”
+The trials destroyed their genetic code, led to cancers, multiple organ failure…He told me he would stop, but continued behind my back.
+Eventually, I had to force him out of Larkspur before he dragged everyone else down with him for good.”

 Richard glanced up, and realized their colleagues were peeking in the doorway as well, listening.